We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Glucomannan may also help a person lose weight by reducing the energy they absorb.
 Soluble fibers, such as glucomannan, may reduce the

-Glucomannan fiber is also prebiotic, meaning it feeds the healthy bacteria that colonize the intestines.
+Glucomannan fiber is also prebiotic.
+This means that it feeds the healthy bacteria that colonize the intestines.

-The Journal of Biological Macromolecules review notes that the stomach does not digest the fiber.
-Instead, the fiber passes through to the intestines where the intestinal bacteria can ferment it, and use it as fuel.
+The International Journal of Biological Macromolecules review notes that the stomach does not digest the fiber.
+Instead, the fiber passes through to the intestines, where the intestinal bacteria can ferment it and use it as fuel.

-This process is important, as the health of the intestinal microorganisms influence the overall well-being of the body.
+This process is important, as the health of the intestinal microorganisms influences the overall well-being of the body.

 A study in Current Developments in Nutrition notes the benefits of prebiotic compounds, including their ability to: